ceramicstudio/solutions-sdk/libraries/points/README.md

 Note: developers who wish to use the allocation and aggregation functionality together must control for keeping the totals for each in sync within their application logic - this is not automatically accounted for in the library.

+## Accessing the Library Composite

+If you wish to bypass the library's core functions or use it in conjunction with the standard ComposeDB libraries, here is where you can find the corresponding [JavaScript composite runtime definition](https://github.com/ceramicstudio/solutions-sdk/blob/main/composites/points/src/definition.ts).

+Additionally, if you wish to use this library in production (and therefore need to deploy the library composite onto your own node), here is where you can find the canonical [JSON Composite](https://github.com/ceramicstudio/solutions-sdk/blob/main/composites/points/composite.json).

+For information on how to deploy composites, visit our [ComposeDB Composites](https://developers.ceramic.network/docs/composedb/guides/data-modeling/composites) page in our docs.

 ## License

 Dual licensed under MIT and Apache 2